 When we get busy and tired, rolling out the mat can start to feel as much as a chore as having to do the dishes.
 We should do it anyway.
 When starting a practice, stop for a moment and take a deep breath to help find stillness.
 This can help us remember how good it feels to step out of everyday busy life and bring calm to the mind and body.
 Setting a specific and non-negotiable time each day for an asana practice can be helpful, too.
 Plugging it into a calendar makes it official.
 After all, scheduling time for yourself is just as important as the rest.

-Cultivating discipline requires building routines.
+Cultivating discipline requires building routines and motivation.
 If we leave things to chance, opportunities slip by or we can talk ourselves out of things.
 When rolling out a mat, establishing rituals such as lighting a candle or practicing in a designated space can help to build a habit.
 Starting the practice with some calming pranayama or by reading a passage from an inspirational book can help to set the right mindset.
 If you’re really struggling, it can help to think of three ways in which yoga helps you feel better.

 3. Discipline Your Mind